Hawaii Travel Rules & Updates

-- For visitors who cannot provide evidence of a negative test result, the 14-day quarantine will remain in effect.
+- For visitors who cannot provide evidence of a negative test result, the 5-day quarantine will remain in effect.
 If the quarantine is refused, the passenger must make arrangements to leave the island immediately without leaving the airport.

-- The pre-test is one part of a multi-layered screening process which includes arrival temperature checks, completion of the State Travel and Health form, and secondary screening for those with symptoms or temperatures of 100.4 degrees or higher.
+- The pre-test is one part of a multi-layered screening process that includes arrival temperature checks, completion of the State Travel and Health form, and secondary screening for those with symptoms or temperatures of 100.4 degrees or higher.

-Traveling to Hawaii without Pre-Travel Test
+Traveling to Hawaii without Pre-Travel Test Result

-14-Day Quarantine Required
+5-Day Quarantine Required

 - The new online Safe Travels application is now mandatory for all travelers.
 The application can be found by clicking here.